• Skip to main content

 Tips for Success

 • Use day old rice such as basmati rice.
+It is best to use a long grain rice as the rice will have a better texture.

 • Use high heat when frying your rice for a crisp texture.